 Anyone following OnePlus knows that the company has bold ambitions to be a full-ecosystem player.
 Over the last year, it has expanded into mid-range smartphones with the OnePlus Nord.
 It aimed lower still with the cheaper Nord N10 and N100 months later.
 The company has also increased its range of audio products with the OnePlus Buds and OnePlus Buds Z. Predictably, next up is an entry into the fitness wearable category with the OnePlus Band.

 On paper, the OnePlus Band is playing it safe with a predictable and somewhat unexciting set of features.
 So what exactly sets the OnePlus Band apart from some of the best affordable fitness trackers on the market?
-Can it match the Xiaomi Mi Band 5 — the current go-to cheap fitness tracker?
+Can it match the Xiaomi Mi Band 5, or even the Mi Band 6 that is available in regions other than India?

 I spent a week with OnePlus’ first-ever wearable to find out.
 This is Android Authority’s OnePlus Band review.